catalystsystem/catalyst-intent/COIF.md

 }
 ```

+### Input Settlement

+The specification does not define which input schemes are used.
+However, Input Setttlements SHALL access proven outputs through the either of the validation interfaces – `isProven` or `efficientRequireProven` – allowing Input Settlements to use any validation layer supporting the `IOutputValidator` interface.

 ### Payload Encoding (Optional)

 The specification does not specify an encoding for payloads.
 Output Settlement systems MAY implement or be inspired by the `FillDescription`: